-- Plugin the videocamera to a power outlet
+Plug the video camera into a power outlet

-- Open the the camera at the bottom and insert your tape
+Open the camera at the bottom and insert your tape

-- In the box find the cord with RCA (red, white, yellow) on one end and a 1/8″ plug on the other end.
+In the box, find the cord with RCA (red, white, yellow) on one end and a 1/8″ plug on the other end.
 Plug the 1/8″ end into A/V out on the camera.
-Plug the RCA connectors into “Input 5″ on the A/V selector at your station and select “Input 5/ EXT “, using the push button.
+Plug the RCA connectors into “Input″ on the Sony SDCAM at your station.

-- Press play on the camera, and import using iMovie or Final Cut Pro.
+Press play on the camera, and import using iMovie or Adobe Premiere Pro.